IQSS/dataverse/conf/cvoc/readme.md

 This field is currently required to be non-null but otherwise doesn't affect this example

+* vocabs - the vocabularies supported by a service.
+For the ORCID script, there is only one and this element is only needed to specify the 'uriSpace' which is used when metadata is submitted via API to assure that values begin with the correct base URI string for a supported vocabulary

+* allow-free-text - when true, free text values, strings that don't match one of the choices from the vocabulary service, will be allowed.
+For ORCID, this allows entering a person's name for someone who does not have an ORCID.

 * retrieval-uri - When a controlled term uri is stored in Dataverse, Dataverse will call this URL to cache a copy of information about this term uri/PID.
 Currently, Dataverse does a GET requesting application/json from this URL.
 It first substitutes the term uri/PID for the parameter {0}
 * prefix - Specific to ORCID; the PID is of the form `https://orcid.org/<16 character id>` while the retrieval-uri requires just the 16 character id.
 Dataverse will first strip the specified prefix from the term URI/PID before substituting in the retrieval-uri
 * retrieval-filtering - Dataverse uses the cached results to index additional metadata (such as the name of the person in this ORCID example) along with the PID itself and can add these values to exports (currently the json and OAI-ORE exports).
 Since the services often send significantly more information than Dataverse requires, this filtering object allows selection/formatting of a subset of the response for storage.
 In the ORCID case, the filtering shown here stores the person's name (lastname, firstname), the PID itself, the fact that the PID scheme is ORCID, and the fact that the type of the identified object is a person.
 The filtering syntax supports substituting parameters found at specific json paths within the response into a new json object that is stored. (@id is a special token specifying the term URI/PID itself, and patterns such as "ORCID" represent hardcoded text).